onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 The following are differences between the VNF Guidelines and SWA-001:

--  5.1.2 - The Network Cloud does not recognize the distinction between “parallelizable” and “non-parallelizable” VNFCs, where parallelizable means that there can be multiple instances of the VNFC.
+-  5.1.2 - The Network Cloud does not recognize the distinction between "parallelizable" and "non-parallelizable" VNFCs, where parallelizable means that there can be multiple instances of the VNFC.
 In the VNF Guidelines, all VNFCs should support multiple instances and therefore be parallelizable.